rpalo/personal-blog/_posts/2018-02-10-closure-i-hardly-know-her.md

 # => ["zebra", "monkey", "panda"]
 ```

 The `build_zoo` function is a kind of "factory" that creates a *scope* and defines a function within that scope.
 Then it gives the function *that still has access to that scope (and the variables therein)* to you.
+After the `build_zoo` function ends, it keeps the stack frame and variables defined (like `animals`) available to the returned `add_animal` function, for later reference.
 And every time you call this `build_zoo` function, it creates a brand new scope, unconnected to any of the other scopes.
 That's why `zoo_a` and `zoo_b` were not able to affect each other when they were called!

 ### Side Note: Python and Scopes